Testing Stationarity and Change Point Detection in Reinforcement Learning

-{\textbf{a.
-Offline testing and change point detection}.} We consider four nonstationary data generating mechanisms with one-dimensional states and binary actions where the nonstationarity occurs in either the state transition function or the reward function, as listed in Table \ref{tab:simscenario1d}.
-Specifically, in the first two scenarios, the transition function $\mathcal{P}_t$ is stationary whereas the reward function $r_t$ varies over time.
-The last two scenarios are concerned with stationary reward functions and nonstationary transition functions.
-For nonstationary functions, both abrupt (e.g., the underlying function is piece-wise constant) and smooth changes are considered.
-See Appendix \ref{sec:sim:ihs:setting} for more details about the true parameters of the transition and reward functions in these four scenarios.
+We consider four nonstationary data generating processes with one-dimensional states and binary actions where the nonstationarity occurs in either the state transition function or the reward function, as listed in Table \ref{tab:simscenario1d}.
+For nonstationary functions, both abrupt (e.g., the underlying function is piece-wise constant) and smooth changes are considered. \change{Specifically, in the first two scenarios, the transition function $\mathcal{T}_t$ is stationary whereas the reward function $r_t$ is piecewise constant or varies smoothly over time, respectively}.
+The last two scenarios involve stationary reward functions and nonstationary transition functions.
+See Section \ref{sec:smoothtransition} of the Supplementary Materials for more details about the data generating processes in these four scenarios.

-In all settings, we set $T = $100 and simulate the offline data with sample sizes $N=25, 100$.
-The discount factor $\gamma= 0.9, 0.95$.
-The true location of the change point $T^*$ is set to $50$.
-We first apply the each of the proposed tests to the time interval $[T-\kappa,T]$ to detect nonstationarity, where $\kappa$ takes value from a equally-spaced sequence between $25$ and $75$ with increments of $5$.
-According to our true data generating mechanisms, when $\kappa \leq 50$, the null of no change point over $[T-\kappa,T]$ is true; the alternative hypothesis is true if $\kappa > 50$.
-We fix the significance level $\alpha$ to 0.05.
-The initial state is sampled from a normal random variable with mean zero and variance 0.5.
-The actions are generated i.i.d. according to a Bernoulli random variable with a success probability of $0.5$.
+In all scenarios, we set $T = $100 and simulated offline data with sample sizes $N=25, 100$.
+The true location of the change point $T^*$ was set to $50$.
+We first applied each of the proposed three tests to the time interval $[T-\kappa,T]$ to detect nonstationarity, where $\kappa$ took value from a equally-spaced sequence between $25$ and $75$ with increments of $5$.
+According to the true data generating mechanisms, when $\kappa \leq 50$, the null of no change point over $[T-\kappa,T]$ holds; the alternative hypothesis holds if $\kappa > 50$.
+The actions were generated i.i.d. according to a Bernoulli random variable with a success probability of $0.5$.